ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v19.md

 In order to enhance the scale out of your hosted VMware environment, you can now create a new cluster in a different {{site.data.keyword.cloud_notm}} Infrastructure (SoftLayer) pod, or a different {{site.data.keyword.CloudDataCent_notm}} than the initial cluster deployed in the instance.

-For more information, see [Adding and viewing clusters for vCenter Server instances](/docs/services/vmwaresolutions/vcenter?topic=vmware-solutions-adding-and-viewing-clusters-for-vcenter-server-instances).
+For more information, see [Adding, viewing, and deleting clusters for vCenter Server instances](/docs/services/vmwaresolutions?topic=vmware-solutions-vc_addingviewingclusters#vc_addingviewingclusters).

 ### Changing components
 {: #relnotes_v19-change-comp}